Creating and Filling Histograms

 hist ("eventNumber")->Fill (m_eventNumber);

 That is it on the c++ side.
-Now let’s compile your code.
+Now you can compile and run your code (in case you need a reminder).

 Running and locating output histograms